How To Lower Property Taxes: 8 Tips

 If you disagree with the valuation determined by the tax assessor, consider hiring an independent appraiser.
 Although it may cost a few hundred dollars, it could be worth it.

-If the independent appraiser determines a lower valuation of your home, then you can typically have the assessed value lowered as well.
+If the independent appraiser determines a lower valuation of your primary residence, second home or other real property, then you can typically have the assessed value lowered as well.
 Depending on where you live, a lower valuation could save you thousands of dollars each year.

 7. File A Tax Appeal